hexdump/dotfiles/macOS-config/moom-config/README.md

 # moom-config

+I have to install Moom from the App Store since I purchased it there.

 # `Moom > Preferences > Mouse`

 I have no idea why there's a delay by default; it's super frustrating.
 Set `Delay` to `None` with the slider.